BCharash/Memora/docs/design-journal.md

 The primary desktop workflow is:

 1. Select an **Audio Source** folder.
-2. Memora finds the M4A recordings in that folder.
+2. Memora finds supported audio recordings in that folder.
 3. Display the recordings with metadata.
 4. Select or deselect individual recordings.
 5. Select a Whisper model.